 Toolbars

-Many toolbars can be used during slide creation; they can be displayed or hidden by going to View > Toolbars on the Menu bar and selecting from the context menu.
+Many toolbars can be used during slide creation.
+They can be displayed or hidden by going to View > Toolbars on the Menu bar and selecting from the context menu.

 You can also select the icons that you wish to appear on each toolbar.
 For more information, refer to Chapter 1 Introducing LibreOffice.